Inputs of nutrients

 Normalization is used for the annual riverine and atmospheric inputs to reduce the impact of inter-annual variations of the inputs caused by weather conditions (primarily variations in precipitation).
 With normalization, the comparability of the inter-annual inputs increases, facilitating trend detection and identification of effects of undertaken measures in the catchment areas (Larsen & Svendsen, 2021).
 Without normalization, the effects could be disguised by large natural annual variation of precipitation and river flow.

-Trend analysis of the normalized waterborne phosphorus inputs showed a significant decrease from 1995 to 2021 to the Baltic Sea and the seven basins (Results figures 2e, Results table 3 and Results table 4b).
-A breakpoint in the timeseries was identified for three basins: Danish Straits (2000), Gulf of Finland (2012) and Kattegat (2007).
-Only Danish Straits had significant reduction of 34% before the breakpoint (1995- 2000) and 16% after the breakpoint (2001-2021), and no trend for the remaining two basins.
-For Gulf of Finland and Kattegat there is a rather abrupt break point, resulting in markedly lower waterborne inputs after the breakpoint (48% for Gulf of Finland, and 15% for Kattegat).
-These abrupt jumps are often related to markedly improved wastewater treatment as occurred to Gulf of Finland around 2012, which is seen in Result Figure 3e as a marked reduction in direct point source inputs.
-From 1995 to 2021 the highest reduction in waterborne input was to Gulf of Finland (48%) and Danish Straits (42%), and the lowest reduction was found to Kattegat (15%) and Bothnian Bay (20%) (Results table 3 and result table 4b).
-The reduction to the Baltic Sea was 36%.
+Trend analysis of the normalized waterborne phosphorus inputs showed a significant decrease since the reference period to the Baltic Sea and the seven sub-basins (Results figures 2e, Results table 4 and Results table 6b).
+The highest reduction was to Gulf of Finland (49%) and Gulf of Riga (34%), and the lowest reduction was found to Kattegat (21%) and Bothnian Bay (17%).
+The reduction to the Baltic Sea was 33%.
+A breakpoint in the timeseries was identified for three basins: Danish Straits (2000), Bothnian Bay (2002) and Gulf of Finland (2012).
+Danish Straits (34%) and Bothnian Bay (14%) had significant reduction the breakpoints, and further had significant reduction after the breakpoints, 18% and 12%, respectively.
+For Gulf of Finland there is an abrupt breakpoint, resulting in markedly lower waterborne phosphorus inputs after the breakpoint (49% for Gulf of Finland).
+Abrupt jumps are often related to markedly improved wastewater treatment as occurred to Gulf of Finland around 2012, which is seen in Result Figure 3e as a marked reduction in direct point source inputs.

 Results figure 2b.
 As figure Result 2a but for phosphorus (TP).